 circles, flying saucers, poltergeists, and so on--was certainly highly

 interesting if true, but how true was it?
 And could we please

 have the envelope with the evidence?

 I wouldn't see Noyes in person again until the summer of 1992, when

 we both participated in Project Argus, an ambitious soil and

 crop-sampling exercise set up by Michael Chorost and funded with

-monies supplied by Robert Bigelow, MUFON and others.
+monies supplied by Robert Bigelow, MUFON and others (by mcsweeney).
 I arrived at

 Gatwick Thursday morning, July 16, and took the train to Swindon, where